Agoniii/caffe-parallel/README.md

 Overview
 ============================
-caffe* parallel is a faster framework for deep learning, it's forked from BVLC/caffe.(https://github.com/BVLC/caffe ,more details please visit http://caffe.berkeleyvision.org).The main achievement of this project is data-parallel via MPI.
+caffe* parallel is a faster framework for deep learning, it's forked from BVLC/caffe (master branch).(https://github.com/BVLC/caffe ,more details please visit http://caffe.berkeleyvision.org).The main achievement of this project is data-parallel via MPI.